manih1384/Car-License-Plate-Detection/README.md

 		- **Integration:** Detected plate crops were passed downstream for CNN classification and OCR.

 -   Evaluated on detection rate, IoU, accuracy, and OCR-readiness.
--   Benchmarked against OCR testing tools with EasyOCR, TrOCR.
+-   Benchmarked against OCR testing tools with EasyOCR and TrOCR.

 ## Results